CEAD Summer Programme

 James Farrell Botanical Garden 2022

-3 week summer Portfolio Preparation
+3 week Summer Portfolio Preparation

 Bookings are online only and on a first come basis

-Please note some courses are only open to students who are 18 years old or over
+Some courses are only open to students who are 18 years old or over

 Date